hackerspace/hacked_cnc/README.rst

 Hacked CNC
 ==========

-Minimalistic host software prototype.
+CNC/3D printer host software with networking capabilities.

+Designed to run as a TCP server on either localhost or on the network with various clients for different purposes.

-Goal is to support g-code streaming over network without uploading and saving megabytes of data to slow SD cards allowing for faster turn around times.
+Goal is to support G-code streaming over network without uploading and saving megabytes of data to slow SD cards allowing for faster turn around times.